ChilliCream/graphql-workshop/docs/2-understanding-data-loader.md

     dotnet run --project GraphQL
     ```

-1. Go back to Banana Cake Pop, refresh the schema, and execute the following query:
+1. Go back to Nitro, refresh the schema, and execute the following query:

     ```graphql
     query GetSpeakerWithSessions {